Bloodspawns/plugin-releases-1/README.md

 + 1/16/2020 Updated all of the Matomenos overlays, they should now be combined into one to prevent mash-up ]
 + 1/16/2020 Added 'Remove FRC Flag' in the Funsies section
++ 2/5/2020 Fixed an very old NPE when getting the InstanceRegionID
++ 2/5/2020 Fixed the 'Phase Marker Color' NPE
++ 2/5/2020 Fixed 'Maiden Max Hit (Tooltip)' not being considered a tooltip
++ 2/5/2020 Updated to reflect lastest API change
 ```

 </details>